Giraffe Centre Nairobi Kenya

 …so in answer to the question posed in the title of this article: in which direction does water drain at the Equator?

-The answer?
-It depends — although some people will assure you that the water simply goes straight down the drain and does not rotate in either direction when draining; and they will use an experiment shown on video to prove their point…
+The answer depends on numerous factors — although some people will assure you that the water simply goes straight down the drain and does not rotate in either direction when draining; and they will use an experiment shown on video to prove their point…

 …but now it is time for me to take a break, as I am drained for the moment…